Pygmy rabbit (Columbia Basin population) (Brachylagus idahoensis)

 Reintroduction efforts utilize semi-wild breeding enclosures to produce juveniles that are released into suitable habitat with the goal of establishing self-sufficient populations.
 Corridors of dense shrub cover connecting areas of suitable habitat and private lands enrolled in the Conservation Reserve Program are critical to recovery efforts.
 Corridors of dense shrub cover connecting areas of suitable habitat are critical to recovery efforts.

 NOTE: “Rabbit hemorrhagic disease virus serotype 2” (RHDV2) is a fatal viral disease to rabbits with an estimated 90% mortality rate and no cure.
 Fortunately, RDHV2 has not yet infected the pygmy rabbit population in Washington state.
 Though WDFW has been diligently administering vaccines, it is imperative that volunteers working with pygmy rabbits are aware of exposure risk and help prevent the spread of RDHV2.
-See this fact sheet to learn more about this disease.
+See this fact sheet (PDF) to learn more about this disease.

 Description and Range